Miss Universe Botswana

-Miss Universe Botswana is a beauty pageant that was first held in 1999, with winner competing in the Miss Universe pageant.
+Miss Universe Botswana is a beauty pageant and organization that selects Botswana's official representative for Miss Universe—one of the Big Four international beauty pageants.

 History

 1999–2004

 The first ever Miss Universe Botswana pageant was held at the Grand Palm Hotel Casino Resort in the capital of Gaborone on the March 19, 1999.
 In 1999 Mpule Kwelagobe became the 3rd woman from Africa who was crowned Miss Universe pageant.
 Between 2002 and 2003 the country did not participate in Miss Universe but in 2004 the country sent a winning title of Miss Universe Botswana to Ecuador, Miss Universe 2004.

 2010–2013

-In 2010, Mos Syde Worldwide Entertainment Group; an international entertainment and fashion company domiciled in Botswana and took over the Miss Universe Botswana pageant after a six-year absence in Miss Universe.
-Tirelo Ramasedi was crowned Miss Universe Botswana 2010 during an event held in Gaborone on July 11.
-She represented Botswana at Miss Universe 2010 in Las Vegas on August 23.
-The follow-up winners were Larona Kgabo (2011), Sheillah Molelekwa (2012), and Tsoane Macheng (2013).
-2013 was the last time Botswana participated in Miss Universe.
-Safie Sekgwa is the National Director.
+In 2010, Mos Syde Worldwide Entertainment Group; an international entertainment and fashion company domiciled in Gaborone, Botswana's business capital, acquired the rights for the Miss Universe Botswana pageant after Botswana had been absent from Miss Universe for six years.
+The aim was to revive the pageant in Botswana, bring it back for good, and help drive the global Women empowerment agenda.
+Safie Sekgwa is the National Director of Miss Universe Botswana.